tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 # Introduction {#sec-reasons}

-TLS 1.2 {{TLS12}} is in widespread use and can be configured such that it provides good security properties.

-TLS 1.3 {{TLS13}} is also in
-widespread use and fixes most known deficiencies with TLS 1.2, such as encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives now considered weak.
-Importantly, TLS 1.3 enjoys robust security proofs and provides excellent security as-is.
+Use of TLS 1.3 {{TLS13}} is growing, and it fixes most known deficiencies with TLS 1.2 {{TLS12}}, such as encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives now considered weak.
+Importantly, TLS 1.3 enjoys robust security proofs.

 Both versions have several extension points, so items like new cryptographic algorithms, new supported groups (formerly "named curves"),  etc., can be added without defining a new protocol.
-This document specifies that outside of urgent security fixes, no new features will be approved for TLS 1.2.
+This document specifies that outside of urgent security fixes, and the exceptions listed in {{iana}}, no new features will be approved for TLS 1.2.
 This prescription does not pertain to DTLS (in any DTLS version); it pertains to TLS only.